phoenixframework/phoenix_live_view/guides/client/uploads-external.md

 ```

 Here, we implemented a `presign_upload/2` function, which we passed as a captured anonymous
 function to `:external`.
-Next, we used `ExAws.S3` to generate a presigned URL for the
-upload.
-Lastly, we return our `:ok` result, with a payload of metadata for the client,
-along with our unchanged socket.
+Next, we used the snippet from https://gist.github.com/chrismccord/37862f1f8b1f5148644b75d20d1cb073  SimpleS3Upload.sign_form_upload/6 to generate a presigned URL for the upload.
+Lastly, we return our `:ok` result, with a payload of metadata for the client, along with our unchanged socket.
 The metadata *must* contain the `:uploader` key,
 specifying the name of the JavaScript client-side uploader, in this case "S3".

 To complete the flow, we can implement our `S3` client uploader and tell the